 The past 10 months have been quite a whirlwind.
 I lost my hair, lost a lot of time, and had a number of setbacks.
 I’m trying hard to catch up, but I don’t think that’s actually possible.
 So, I guess it’s best to forge ahead.

 I’ve added a number of cover songs to my repertoire, and getting ever so closer to writing new songs.
-I’ve also had the extreme pleasure of backing some of my friends, on vocals, harmonica, and percussion, or as Dave Fry calls it, “atmosphere”.
+I’ve also had the extreme pleasure of backing some of my friends, on vocals, harmonica, and percussion.
 I really do love being in that supporting role.
 I suppose it’s a lot like being the sous chef.

 One of the most exciting things that has happened recently is that I’ve received an endorsement from Alvarez Guitars.
 This is a couple of years in the making, and I’m proud to say that I’ve been named an Alvarez Guitars Breakthrough Artist, on their website.
 Scroll to the bottom of the page, and there I am.
 Photo credit goes to my friend, Brian McCloskey, who captured one of my more passionate moments.
 I appreciate the support, and all I can say is, perseverance pays off.

 And speaking of perseverance, I finally memorized all of the words to After the Gold Rush.
 But I haven’t memorized all of the words to Gentle on My Mind.
 The problem is I’ve always learned song lyrics while driving in the car.
 I’m that person you see in your rear-view mirror, singing out loud, and tapping the rhythm on the steering wheel.
 These days, I rarely drive more than 15 minutes at a time.
 Except for last Monday, when I took a gorgeous road trip to Sergeantsville, NJ.